 How Long Does Transferring Domains from Nexcess Take to Complete?

-While the transfer process is automated, it can take as long as seven business days to complete.
+While the transfer process is automated, timeframes for each transfer will vary based on several variables.
 However, at Nexcess, we strive to make it as fast as possible.

 Transferring Domains to/from Nexcess FAQ